Journalism BA (Hons)

 Our course is designed to reflect the increasingly international context of journalism.

-You will be given opportunities to engage with international students from at home and abroad.
+We aim to provide you with opportunities to engage with international students from at home and abroad.
 Coventry University is one of only two UK universities to have previously participated in the Pop-Up Newsroom 2018, a global cooperative project which brings together students from the UK, Netherlands, Bulgaria, India, the United States and Lebanon in a virtual newsroom to report on issues of global significance at a local level.
 Our past first and second year students have previously taken part with news days focusing on the refugee crisis and an international women’s day.
 Previous second-year students also collaborated with students from 13 universities in seven different countries as part of the Global News Relay initiative, an international collaboration of college journalism, multimedia and public relations students which broadcasts news live across the world.
+All international opportunities2 are subject to availability.

 The best thing about being a student at Coventry is the programmes for students, the diversity and the wealth of resources.
 The facilities on my course are amazing!
 The city of Coventry is growing and has a lot for students.